PENGUIN POST OFFICE

 Outside, things are a little bit different.
-Outside the post office are 3,000 Gentoo Penguins.
-They are there to raise families but their lives are far from picture postcard.
+3,000 Gentoo Penguins mingle with frost-faced people, going about the day to day business of raising a family. but their lives are far from picture postcard.
 Adultery and robbery are rife.
-And the parents must keep up with daily chores to ensure their chicks make it to sea before the coming of Antarctic winter.
+And the parents must keep up with daily chores to ensure their chicks make it out to sea before the coming of Antarctic winter ice and darkness.

 Wildlife documentaries are often criticised for being twee, crammed with adorable fluff-bundles and doe-eyed darlings.
 They make us imagine the wilds are teeming with creatures that yearn to curl up on our sofas and snuggle.

 Remember March Of The Penguins, cinema’s 2005 surprise success?
 Narrator Morgan Freeman convinced us that they were seabird saints - moral guardians of the Antarctic.All over America, evangelical churches ferried parishioners to the pictures in busloads, to celebrate the pious, monogamous penguins who mate for life.

 So it came as a bombshell to learn in Penguin Post Office (BBC2) that Morgan got it badly wrong.

 These birds are nothing less than sleazy gangsters in feather tuxedos.
 They’re thieving, sex-mad chick-murderers and they stink to high heaven.